 Tired of eggs or oatmeal for breakfast?
-Take a break from traditional morning meals and prepare a healthy, delicious smoothie.
-A smoothie is a blended beverage that is typically made with milk and/or yogurt and flavorings — and also fruit (if you’re on Phase 2 of the South Beach Diet).
-Smoothies are easy to prepare, and they’re a great option if you’re pressed for time.
+Take a break from traditional morning meals and prepare a healthy, delicious smoothie instead.
+You can make one with milk and/or yogurt and flavorings — and also fruit (if you’re on Phase 2).
+Smoothies are easy to prepare, and they’re a great option if you’re pressed for time in the morning.

 Make Your Own